apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/BROKER LOAD.md

 ## example

     1. Load a batch of data from HDFS, specify timeout and filtering ratio.
-Use the broker with the inscription my_hdfs_broker.
+Use the broker with the plaintext ugi my_hdfs_broker.
 Simple authentication.

         LOAD LABEL example_db.label1
         (